 10 Ml (2 tsp) brown sugar

-For the rub, you’ll need 30 ml (2 tbsp) paprika.
-10 ml (2 tsp) brown sugar, 3 ml (1/2 tsp) each onion salt, celery salt, garlic salt, dry mustard, ground black pepper, cayenne pepper and salt.
+3 Ml (½ tsp) each onion salt, celery salt, garlic salt, dry mustard, ground black pepper, cayenne pepper, and salt

 The night before serving, mix together rub ingredients and massage into the pork roast.
 Cover with plastic and refrigerate overnight.
 Remove from refrigerator and let stand for 45 minutes to an hour.

 To serve pull/shred the pork into slivers.
-Pile on hamburger or Kaiser buns and drizzle with remaining basting sauce.
+Pile on a hamburger or Kaiser bun and drizzle with the remaining basting sauce.

 The strong and sweet flavor of Hickory Bisquettes make it one of the more popular woods for smoking, and especially pairs well with poultry, beef, pork, game, water fowl, nuts, and cheese.Shop Now